People often ask me, “What was the worst thing you ever saw on the ambulance as an EMT?”

 We walked him to the ambulance and sat him down on the stretcher.
 Brett took a position next to him on the bench and prepared to start an IV line.
 I sat behind the patient with our laptop on my lap and began asking him the questions we always ask.

 “So what happened?”
 I said.

-The man explained his friends were celebrating his upcoming graduation, just a few weeks away.
-They had been drinking, and at some point, he thought it would be funny to jump and hang from the awning which covered the parking spaces outside the apartment.
+The man explained that his friends were celebrating his upcoming graduation which was just a few weeks away.
+They had been drinking, and at some point, he thought it would be funny to jump and hang from the awning, which covered the parking spaces outside the apartment.
 He said when he jumped up, his hands got caught in the metal roofing, and when he fell, his hands were ripped apart.

 “I’m a music major,” he said.

 My heart dropped, and Brett and I shared a dreadful glance.
-All I could think was that I hope he was a singer because he wasn’t playing anything with his hands anytime soon.
+All I could think of was that I hoped he was a singer because he wasn’t playing anything with his hands anytime soon.
 But I already knew what was coming next, almost as though I could feel it.

 “What, uh, instrument do you play?” one of us asked.